-When counseling LGBTQIA+ youth, I use a combination of art, yoga, music, and animal therapy to foster a healthy sense of self, self-acceptance, and self-confidence.
-I use highly effective, skill-based therapies to help your teen in school, life, and into college years and beyond.
+When counseling LGBTQIA+ youth, I use a combination of art, yoga, music, and animal therapy.
+Also, to foster a healthy sense of self, self-acceptance, and self-confidence, I integrate holistic supports.
+Furthermore, I use highly effective, skill-based therapies to help you and your loved ones.

 Schools and Doctors

 Additionally, I work closely with the local school systems and medical community, including pediatricians, to provide a comprehensive, supportive approach.
 In general, I strive to be your advocate.

 Adults Seeking An LGBT Therapist in East Lyme, CT & Online

 Would you like support accepting your sexual orientation and sexual expression?
 As an LGBTQ friendly therapist, I will always accept you as you are in this moment.
 Working with children and adults, I am educated and affirming to LGBT you and LGBT teens.

 Moreover, those who may be in a relationship or married and need help coming out or expressing themselves, I also help.
 At certain times, individual therapy may be best.
 I often see many member of one family in LGBT therapy.
 If you are long-distance, TeleTherapy is a good choice.
 Read more, here.